cebernard22/alphatraining/README.md

 ## 8.1.
 AWS

-In case aws services are needed, ensure your WSL instance has no date synchronisation issue, otherwise the credentials will fail : <https://forums.aws.amazon.com/thread.jspa?threadID=175266>
+* In case aws services are needed, ensure your WSL instance has no date synchronisation issue, otherwise the credentials will fail : <https://forums.aws.amazon.com/thread.jspa?threadID=175266>

+* In order to access properly by SSH to an EC2 instance, pem file locally store in .ssh shall get right access rights: chmod 400 xxx.pem